-- During the discovery of NWDAF containing MTLF as FL client, a consumer (e.g. an FL server) may include in the request FL capability type as FL client and may include Time Period of Interest, a list of NF type(s) and/or NF set ID(s) of the data source(s).
+- During the discovery of NWDAF containing MTLF as HFL client, a consumer (e.g. an HFL server) may include in the request FL capability type as FL client and may include Time Period of Interest, a list of NF type(s) and/or NF set ID(s) of the data source(s).
 The NRF returns one or more NF profiles of candidate instances of NWDAF satisfying the query parameters.

-NOTE 6: The service consumer to discover an NWDAF containing MTLF with FL capability is limited to NWDAF containing MTLF in this Release.
+NOTE 6: The service consumer to discover an NWDAF containing MTLF with HFL capability is limited to NWDAF containing MTLF in this Release.